top of page

 Warming Up / Pre-match (Final Opportunity)

 This is the final opportunity to consume some very easily digestible foods, supplements, or drinks during the warm-up.
 Notice how they are all simple sugars and quick-acting.
 Aiming for approximately 60g of carbohydrates can help maximise your stores and keep fuel topped up.
 While warming up, this may look like a bottle of sports drink and a gel in the changing room.
-These sources will deliver energy through the first halth and support target carbohydrate and hydration recommendations.
+These sources will deliver energy through the first half and support target carbohydrate and hydration recommendations.

 Overall Summary